ivank/laminar/docs/README.md

 - [examples/simple](https://github.com/ovotech/laminar/tree/main/examples/simple) Where you see how the most minimal laminar app with generated types can look like
 - [examples/security](https://github.com/ovotech/laminar/tree/main/examples/security) With some simple security built in
 - [examples/petstore](https://github.com/ovotech/laminar/tree/main/examples/petstore) A minimal but functional petstore implementation - with working jwt security and database access
+- [examples/comms](https://github.com/ovotech/laminar/tree/main/examples/comms) An api that holds some state for an external email api.
+- [examples/data-loader](https://github.com/ovotech/laminar/tree/main/examples/data-loader) This is a complex example, showing the use of various laminar services (kafka, database, queue).

 ## Packages in this monorepo